tastytea/expandurl-mastodon/README.md

-**expandurl-mastodon** is a Mastodon bot that expands a shortened URL.
+**expandurl-mastodon** is a Mastodon bot that expands shortened URLs.

 If you want the bot to expand an URL, reply to the post with the URL in it and mention the bot account (`@expandurl@botsin.space` for example).